Pickleball Gear

 I was curious to see if the price hike is justified – if it's worth $195 (before discounts), and for what type of players.

+Just be ready for the distinct fiberglass "pop" that makes it feel a little different.
 Players who love that explosive bounce will find a lot to like here, while carbon purists may prefer something with more dwell and shaping potential.

 Keep reading for more of my full thoughts on the Honolulu Sword & Shield J2NF.